 Here Is How We Do It:

-We help you craft
+We are here to help you craft your culture that is:

 Anya’s mission is to help teams create psychologically safe and courageous culture.
 She believes in the importance of emotional intelligence as a key to survival when robots and AI take over manual jobs.

 She has worked with corporations and educational institutions such as FedEx Canada, Staples, Royal Bank of Canada and Colas Canada.